Hrishikesh-Anand-07/M2-EmbSys/Project/1_Requirements/README.md

 ## SWOT ANALYSIS
 ### Strengths
-* Able to Reset the time.
+ Able to Reset the time.
-* Real time time display.
+  Real time time display.
-* Can adjust hours and minutes to ones need.
+  Can adjust hours and minutes to ones need.

 ### Weakness
-* Not able to Load Seconds.
+ Not able to Load Seconds.

 ### Opportunities
-* Can add Alarm
+ Can add Alarm.
-* Can add Date Display
+  Can add Date Display.

 ### Threats
-* Lack of technology.
+ Lack of technology.
-* Can get broken easily.
+ Can get broken easily.

 ## 4W and 1H